HomeArticlesHow ToCalculate Macros

 Carbohydrates (g): (Daily_kcal − Protein_kcal − Fat_kcal) / 4

-The 4-4-9 calorie system (protein and carbs at 4 kcal/g, fat at 9 kcal/g) is the standard used by nutritional databases worldwide and provides a reliable calculation foundation for the vast majority of dietary planning purposes.
+The 4-4-9 calorie system, protein and carbs at 4 kcal/g, fat at 9 kcal/g, is the standard nutritional databases use worldwide, and it holds up well as a foundation for the vast majority of dietary planning.

 Related Articles